KennethTeo2002/ETI-Assignment-1/README.md

 ## Design consideration of microservices

+For this project, I would be implementing 1 web application, 3 microservices APIs and 3 databases.

+After considering the different frontend implementation methods, such as React, I decided to just use Go's built-in library, html/template to serve html pages as it is the simpliest and gets the job done.
+This webpages is the main interface which users interact with to call the APIs.

+For the backend, I decided to implement 3 different microservices (Passenger, Driver & Trip) which would be connected to their own respective database.
+These microservices are hosted on different ports, making them independent of one another.

-<ins>Initial design</ins>
+<ins>Initial design draft</ins>

 ![Initial Design](design1.png?raw=true "Title")
 During the first draft of my microservice design, I was planning to have the client webapp only able to directly interact with the passenger and driver APIs.
 And when the user is attempting to post or update a trip, the client would sent a call to their respective user APIs which would then forward the call to the Trip API, making it an indirect connection.
 However, after completing the passenger API, I realised that all 4 methods of the passenger function was used, which means I would need to create a new function just to forward the call.
 This was redundant as the trip information needed from passenger was only the ID, making the rerouting not efficient, so I decided that the client webapp should connect to the trip API directly.

 ## Architecture diagram

-After several iterations, the final architecture diagram i settled on is
+After several iterations, the final architecture diagram I settled on is

 ![Initial Design](design2.png?raw=true "Title")